KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 This readme shows Kilian's master thesis progress updates each two weeks.

+### 29th September - 13th October

+1. Downloaded, investigatd Physionet 2020 ECG data and preprocessed it into .h5 files for training.
+2. Adds Transformer (encoder-only) implementation with KERAS and adaptable stacked block size.
+3. Next: Hyperparameter tuning and training execution in Google Colab/on vast.ai with GPUs.

 ### 15th - 28th September

 #### Adaption research questions & thesis plan for related research: